Lesson 2: How People with Disabilities Access the Web

 - If a web page has buttons, controls, menus, form fields, etc., that require a user to click on them with a mouse, users with physical disabilities who are unable to operate a mouse will be unable to access these controls.
 All controls should be operable with a keyboard as well.

 At the completion of this exercise:

 - you will have developed a basic understanding of the variety of methods and technologies used by people with disabilities in accessing computers and the web.

 - you will have experienced some of the common barriers people with disabilities face with inaccessible web content.

-- Videos: View and discuss the following videos.
+- Videos: View and discuss each of the Web Accessibility Perspectives videos available on the W3C website.
 These videos provide examples of how people with disabilities access computers and other technologies, and the problems they may encounter when trying to access web content.

 - Turn off images in your browser to perceive each page as a blind user might encounter it.

 - If you have access to a screen reader application, turn off the monitor and try accessing websites audibly (some operating systems come equipped with free screen readers, such as Microsoft Narrator in Windows or VoiceOver in Mac OS X).
 There are also free screen readers available, such as NVDA.

 - Try accessing a page without using your mouse (if you can't resist, disconnect your mouse!)